Hotronic Ski Boot Heaters & Footwarmers Guide

 Make sure to avoid cutting the power cord and heating element when you are trimming the insoles as this will defect your product.
 It is also important to place the red fabric side of the insole up in the boot, as this is the top of the insole and should be next to your foot.

-You don’t have to be skiing or snowboarding to enjoy the warmth of Hotronic Elements.
+You don’t have to be skiing or snowboarding to enjoy the warmth of Hotronic Electric Ski Boot Warmers.
 Hotronic’s can also be worn in your general footwear, meaning your toes can stay warm regardless of your activity.
 While activities like snowshoeing may initially come to mind, Hotronic’s can also be installed in your horseback riding boots, bike shoes, or fishing waders.
 You can also use them in your snow boots for the extra cold days spent doing errands around town.
 While you don’t need to use a Hotronic insole to use your elements, you may decide that using the insoles provides more comfort.
 However, some footwear may not have removable insoles that allow the element to be placed under them.
 If this is the case then you can install your heating elements with a Hotronic insole.
-Any of the Hotronic insoles work in general footwear so your choice will likely be dependent on comfort and shape of the shoe.
+Any of the Hotronic insoles work in general footwear shoes so your choice will likely be dependent on comfort and shape of the shoe.

 Installing Hotronic heating elements into your general footwear is very similar to installing them in your ski or snowboard boots.